aquasecurity/vexhub-crawler/README.md

-# vex-crawler
+# VEX Hub Crawler

-`vex-crawler` is a component of the [VEX Hub][vexhub] that automatically retrieves VEX documents from source repositories.
+`vexhub-crawler` is a component of the [VEX Hub][vexhub] that automatically retrieves VEX documents from source repositories.

 ## Overview